Techno-Guild/RAG-PDF-Chatbot/README.md

    ```

 ## Database Migrations
 Any time you make changes to the models, ensure you follow these steps to migrate and apply changes to the database:
 ```bash
 flask db migrate
 flask db upgrade
 ```

 ## Contributing

-If you find this template useful, give it a ⭐ on GitHub!
+If you find this application useful, feel free to contribute or give it a ⭐ on GitHub!